milanbhutan/Wildlife_Tracking_Project/README.md

 # UAV Wildlife Tracking Integration
 Working in conjunction with an EE professor, animal science professor, and other EE students at Cal Poly SLO to integrate a UAV mounted system for tracking a VHF beacon emitted from an animal collar using a Raspberry Pi 4, RTL-SDR Blog V4 Software Defined Radio, and 900 MHz XBee radios.
+Documentation in progress.

 ## Project Overview